14 December 2018, Charlie Alice Raya, extended on 30 April 2022

 By now there are additional ideas, and then there is this thought that came up for book 4/1, building:

 ‘You know how people tend to say: “But who will pay for all this?”
 I thought about it, and I came to the conclusion that from now on my response will be: “So long as you find the money for subsidies, state receptions, the entertainment industry, the military, or for bribes for political and economical gain, and for all the other kinds of ambiguous expenses, I will not think about this question again.”
 And I might add: “Probable fun fact: if we build our town and do a good job with our experiments, then many government expenses won’t be necessary any more.”’

 notes for book 4/1, building

 IS EASY TOWN AN UTOPIAN IDEA?

-With a town experiment, we could base any new approach regarding business practises, society, ecology, arts and the like on research results.
+And with a town experiment, we could base any new approach regarding business practises, society, ecology, arts, healthcare, and all other areas, on research results.

-One of the things, I love about the easy town story is that it provides the perfect playground to rethink and question everything, and to test new ideas, without getting caught up in any ideology or polarisation.
+One of the things, I love about the easy town story is that it provides the perfect playground to rethink and question everything, and to test new ideas, without getting caught up in any ideology or polarisation or superiority complex.